MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 ## Prerequisites

 - **Windows support**: Verify that Windows machines are [supported by Defender for Endpoint](/defender-endpoint/configure-server-endpoints#windows-server-2012-r2-and-windows-server-2016).
+- **Linux servers**:
-- **Linux servers**: For Linux servers, you must have Python installed.
+    - For Linux servers, you must have Python installed.
 Python 3 is recommended for all distros, but is required for RHEL 8.x and Ubuntu 20.04 or higher.
+    - Automatic deployment of the Defender for Endpoint sensor on Linux machines might not work as expected on machines running services that use [fanotify](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-linux#system-requirements) or other incompatible components.
+For these machines we recommend that you validate potential compatibility issues, and manually install the Defender for Endpoint sensor on these machines.
 - **Azure VMs**: Check that VMs can connect to the Defender for Endpoint service.
 If machines don't have direct access, your proxy settings or firewall rules need to allow access to Defender for Endpoint URLs.
 Review proxy settings for [Windows](/defender-endpoint/configure-proxy-internet) and [Linux](/defender-endpoint/linux-static-proxy-configuration) machines.
-- **On-premises VMs**: - We recommend [onboarding on-premises machines as Azure Arc-enabled VMs](/azure/azure-arc/servers/learn/quick-enable-hybrid-vm).
+- **On-premises VMs**: We recommend [onboarding on-premises machines as Azure Arc-enabled VMs](/azure/azure-arc/servers/learn/quick-enable-hybrid-vm).
 If you [onboard on-premises VMs directly](onboard-machines-with-defender-for-endpoint.md), Defender Server Plan 1 features will be available, but most Defender for Servers Plan 2 functionlity isn't available.
 - If you've moved your subscription between Azure tenants, some manual preparatory steps are also required.
 For details, [contact Microsoft support](https://portal.azure.com/#view/Microsoft_Azure_Support/HelpAndSupportBlade/~/overview).
+- **Windows 2012 R2 and 2016**: If you deploy Defender for Servers Plan 2 without the Defender for Endpoint sensor deployed on Windows 2012 R2 and 2016 servers, and then downgrade to Plan 1, the sensor won't be deployed automatically to those servers, so that your existing deployment isn't changed without your explicit consent.

 ## Enable integration on a subscription

-If you've never enabled the Defender for Endpoint unified solution, you can turn it on manually as follows:
+If you've never enabled the Defender for Endpoint integration, you can turn it on manually.

 1. In Defender for Cloud, select **Environment settings** and select the subscription containing the machines on which you want to deploy the Defender for Endpoint integration.

-1. In **Settings and monitoring** > **Endpoint protection**, toggle the **Status** column settings to**On**.
+1. In **Settings and monitoring** > **Endpoint protection**, toggle the **Status** column settings to **On**.

     :::image type="content" source="media/integration-defender-for-endpoint/enable-defender-for-endpoint.png" alt-text="Screenshot of Status toggle that enables Microsoft Defender for Endpoint." lightbox="media/integration-defender-for-endpoint/enable-defender-for-endpoint.png":::

 1. Select **Continue** and **Save** to save your settings.

-    The Defender for Endpoint unified sensor is deployed to all of Windows and Linux machines in the selected subscription.
+1. The Defender for Endpoint unified sensor is deployed to all of Windows and Linux machines in the selected subscription.

-    On Linux machines:
+    Onboarding might take up to an hour.
-    - Defender for Cloud detects any previous Defender for Endpoint installations, and reconfigures them to integrate with Defender for Cloud.
+    On Linux machines Defender for Cloud detects any previous Defender for Endpoint installations, and reconfigures them to integrate with Defender for Cloud.

-    - To verify Defender for Endpoint sensor installation on a Linux machine, run the following shell command on each machine: `mdatp health`.
+1. To verify Defender for Endpoint sensor installation on a Linux machine, run the following shell command on each machine: `mdatp health`.
 If Microsoft Defender for Endpoint is installed, you'll see its health status:

     `healthy : true`

     `licensed: true`

-    Also, in the Azure portal you'll see a new Azure extension on your machines called `MDE.Linux`.
+1. In the Azure portal, you can check that machines have a new Azure extension called `MDE.Linux`.

-    Onboarding might take up to an hour.

 ## Enable manually on Windows machines (plan and integration on)

-If Defender for Servers is already enabled and Defender for Endpoint integration, you can manually turn on the integration for specific machines.
+If Defender for Servers is already enabled and Defender for Endpoint integration is on, you can manually turn on the integration for specific machines.

-> [!NOTE]
-> If you deploy Defender for Servers Plan 2 (and the Defender for Endpoint sensor isn't deployed on Windows 2012 R2 and 2016 servers) and then downgrade to Plan 1, the sensor won't be deployed automatically to those servers, so that your existing deployment isn't changed without your explicit consent.

-Enable as follows:

 1. In Defender for Cloud, select **Environment settings** and select the subscription with the Windows machines that you want to receive Defender for Endpoint.